Humanized Mouse Models

 How do CD34+ humanized models differ from other humanized models for tumor study?

-CD34+ humanized mice models are suitable for long-term tumor studies as they maintain steady engraftment.
+CD34+ humanized mouse models are suitable for long-term tumor studies as they maintain steady engraftment.
 In tumor studies using CD34+ models, activated effector T cells appear to play a role in tumor rejection.
 While combination therapy improves the number and quality of effector T cells, moderate toxicity is observed.
 Lack of professional APC (antigen presenting cells) may restrict the overall tumor specific T cell response.

 How do PBMC humanized models differ from other humanized models for tumor study?